Kayleexx/EnergyChain/README.md

 - Add energy to the platform by specifying the type and quantity.
 - Trade energy with other users.
 - Claim renewable energy incentives.
+- Analyze the proposed algorithm with a sample dataset.

 ## Contributing
 We welcome contributions from the community.
 If you would like to contribute to the project, please follow these steps: